 Nowadays, customers have a lot more access to their personal data than before.
 The basic reason behind this increased access is the rise of advanced wearable techs like FitBit, Jawbone’s UP, Nike or FuelBand.

 For instance, MyFitnessPal is a famous food diary platform, allowing people to stay aware of their calorie consumption and informing them about their each day consumption level.
 The information can also be broken down into carbs, protein, and fat.
 Also, there are several websites that are offering their customers to stay aware of their spending by category and to accurately know where all the money is being spent in the given year, month or week.

 But offering customers their personal data is not enough.
 It is very important for organizations to thoroughly filter out the data and get the most relevant one, making the customers’ experience easily digestible.
 Any company that can achieve the objective of exciting clients about their personal data, related to health or fitness or money, can make a huge difference in the company’s investment return.

 The organizations use all the data, important for their customers, to establish great followership.
 As soon as a customer has build trust in the brand, he/she continues to use the products.
 In other words, this makes them brand loyalists.
 For instance, if you are already in love with the Fuel Band, you are more likely to buy Nike athletic gear.

 To give you an example, take Delta.
-It is a common understanding among airlines that passengers are usually most concerned about lost baggage, particularly when they take a delayed flight and has already missed the connection.
-But Delta fixed their issue by taking a look into passengers’ data and generating a rapid solution which solved their issue of locating their bags.
+It is a common understanding among airlines that passengers are usually most concerned about lost baggage, particularly when they take a delayed flight and have already missed the connection.
+But Delta fixed their issue by taking a look into passengers’ data and generating a rapid solution that solved their issue of locating their bags.